ThatTilux/pyTECController/README.md

 Create a file named `serial_ports.py` file in the `app` directory.
 Fill in the code below, replacing `COMX` with the respective serial port.
 Assign the serial ports for the top control boards to `TOP_1` and `TOP_2` and the bottom ones for `BOTTOM_1` and `BOTTOM_2`.
+If you have an additional control board for external sensors, set its serial port under "OPTIONAL_EXTERNAL".
+If not, remove the line or leave it blank.
+External boards are those that only read temperatures and do not control TECs.
 ```
 # These are the serialport allocations for the 4 boards controlling the TECs when connected via USB.
 PORTS = {